When to replace soffit

 Roofing

-The answer to 'when to replace soffit' is that you should replace your home's soffit when it shows signs of significant wear, damage, or deterioration.
-Soffit is the material that covers the underside of your roof's overhanging eaves, and it plays an important role in protecting your home from the elements and maintaining proper ventilation.
+The answer to 'when to replace soffit' is that you should typically replace your home's soffit when it shows signs of significant wear, damage, or deterioration.
+Soffit is the material that covers the underside of your roof's overhanging eaves, and it plays an important role in ventilating your attic and protecting your home's exterior.

 Step-by-Step Guide